pyne/pyne/docs/theorymanual/source_sampling.rst

 The Sampler class chooses the (x, y, z) position within a mesh volume element with no regard for what geometry cell it lies in.
-Cell rejection must be implemented within the physic-code-specific wrapper script.
+Cell rejection must be implemented within the physic-code-specific wrapper script to make the source particle born in the correct cell (for sub-voxel R2S mode) or non-void cell (for voxel R2S mode).

 **********************
 Sample Calculations